 Use cryptic passwords that can't be easily guessed, and protect your passwords

 Don't share your passwords and avoid writing them down.
+Consider length over complexity.
 For additional information and tips, refer to the Password Security.
 Information Technology will NEVER ask for your W&M account's password.

 Surf smart.
 Be cautious when using the Internet

 Don't open email attachments or click on web site addresses in emails unless you really know what you're opening.
+Never enable content or macros within a document received via email unless you were expecting that kind of document from a trusted known co-worker or person.
 Delete spam and suspicious emails; don't open, forward or reply to them.
 Be aware of Phishing Scams.
 Report all instances of phishing to [[abuse]].

-Keep your laptop with you or lock it up securely before you step away.
-At all times: in your dorm room, at coffee shops, meetings, conferences, airports, etc. Remember: laptops get stolen from cars, houses, and offices all the time.
-Make sure it is locked or in something permanent.
-Laptop lockdown cables are available at most computer or office supply stores.
+Keep your laptop, cell phone, iPad or Chromebook with you or lock it up securely before you step away.
+At all times: in your dorm room, at coffee shops, meetings, conferences, airports, etc. Remember: these devices get stolen or lost all the time.
+Make sure these devices are encrypted and utilize passwords or other authentication methods.

 Shut down, lock, log off of, or put your computer to sleep before leaving it unattended